Voxelsdev/pixel-art-maker/README.md

 .
 .

-WHEN LOADING IN AM IMAGE
+WHEN LOADING IN AN IMAGE
 Please open the console, and find a small image (400x400 works best). the program is working, the page freezes while the image is loading.

+I am still refactoring this, and will soon be able to load large images in very quickly.

 I made it 4x as fast after refactoring but it still takes a while.